Charckle/lotrx/README.md

 - archers have problems attacking enemies that are behind walls.
 Yeah, I know.

 # To Do
-- fix archer attacking if there is no path to unit
-- cranulations
-- agression stances
 - upgrade pathfinding
 - oil siege weapons
 - ram siege weapon (bigger units?)